alirawashdeh/pptx-sanitiser/README.md

 # Installation

-Ensure that .Net Core 3.1 is installed, then carry out the following steps:
+Ensure that .Net 8.0 is installed, then carry out the following steps:

 ```
 git clone https://github.com/alirawashdeh/pptx-sanitiser.git